 So there you have it, some of the ways you can jump-start your coaching process and facilitate personal change:

 Be clear about why you hired a coach, and keep your goals in sight at all times.

 Have an open mind about what you are experiencing.

 Make sure you have a strong working relationship with your coach.

 Ask questions when the process isn’t what you expect.

 Cultivate curiosity even when things feel uncomfortable.

-Keep the faith that therapy works but also look for signs when the therapeutic process needs to be strengthened.
-Self-care is the foundation on which you can make meaningful and lasting therapeutic change.
+Keep the faith that coaching works, but also look for what parts of your life you might be neglecting.
+Self-care is the foundation on which you can make meaningful and lasting change.
 Build healthy habits, however small, that will assist you in your goals.
-And finally, be patient with yourself and your therapist.
+And finally, be patient with yourself and your coach.
 Track your progress as best as you can and consider what you could be doing to improve the process.
-For additional information, visit my website at http://www.greateasternsuncounseling.com